getahunabr/Evangadi-forum-2024/README.md

     - React.js for the front end
     - Bootstrap for the styling
     - AWS for hosting the App
-    - Git for version cont
+    - Git for version control

 # React + Vite